dan-nagle/h2m/README.txt

 Another cause of name conflicts is capitalization.
 C is case sensitive and Fortran is not.
-Though h2m should catch and warn about such conflicts, the user must manually change names to address the problem.
+Though h2m should catch and warn about such conflicts, the user must manually change names to address the repetition.

-In all cases, comments in the code should point out the problem.
+In all cases, comments in the code should point out the problem with the translation.

 Names Beginning With "_": Names will be prepended with h2m in order to create a legal identifier.
 Warnings will be printed to standard error when a name is changed.
 A user must change names in the C files to allow interoperability.
 Optionally, the -auto-bind or -b option can perform some Fortran to C binding automatically.
-Note that these name specification statements are not legal in structured type definitions and names of structured types must be changed by hand.
+Note that link-name specification statements are not legal in structured type definitions and names of structured types must be changed by hand (the -atuo-bind option cannot resolve this problem.)
 For example:
-int __my_integer;
+...int __my_integer;...
 -> h2m -b ->
-INTEGER(C_INT), BIND(C, name="__my_integer") :: h2m__my_integer
+...INTEGER(C_INT), BIND(C, name="__my_integer") :: h2m__my_integer...

 Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with WARNING_UNRECOGNIZED(...) in the output.
-This is most commonly seen with void types, types associated with va_list or other built-in C types for which there is no Fortran equivalent, and types defined in complicated typedef statements.
+This is most commonly seen with void types, types associated with va_list (or other built-in C types for which there is no Fortran equivalent) and types defined in complicated typedef statements.
 The tool will attempt to detect and comment out these unrecognized types.
 Warnings will be printed in the text and in standard error.

 Unions: There is no Fortran type interoperable with a union.
 A union will be translated into a TYPE definition in Fortran, but this translated TYPE is not interoperable.
+Initializing unions in the C code will cause problems in the translated Fortran.

 Name and Line Lengths Exceeding Maximum:
 Though C has no limits on line and name lengths, Fortran does.
 Though h2m can detect line length and name length problems and will comment out the offending text, it does not know how to split lines.
 This must be done by hand.
 Warnings will be printed on standard error and in the translated text.
-These problems are most commonly seen in typedefs with very long names and function definitions with very long argument lists.
+These problems are most commonly seen in typedefs with very long names and in function definitions with very long argument lists.

 OPTIONS: